pbuckner/x-plane_plugins/XPython/docs/source/development/graphics.rst

 * **Windows with Widgets**: Create a widget window and attach user-interaction widgets to it.
 See :doc:`/development/modules/widgets` and
   :doc:`/development/modules/standardwidgets`.

-Additionally, XPPython3 has wrapped the `Dear IMGUI <https://github.com/ocornut/imgui>`_ library to provide:
+Additionally, XPPython3 has wrapped the `Dear IMGUI <https://github.com/ocornut/imgui>`_ library and OpenGL to provide:

 * **Windows with ImGui Widgets**:
   Create a window and attach `Dear IMGUI <https://github.com/ocornut/imgui>`_ widgets to it.
 See :doc:`imgui`.

+* **XPGL Graphics**:
+  Draw shapes, fonts, images with a pure-python graphics drawing package.
+See :doc:`/development/modules/xpgl`.

 For details on non-SDK drawing, see: